ronan-mch/resist-ai/text.md

 - Don't believe the hype!
 AI companies routinely exaggerate the capabilities of their models in order to attract investment and drive growth.
 LLMs are good at writing text, but that is [not a replacement for human intelligence](https://www.theguardian.com/commentisfree/2025/jun/10/billion-dollar-ai-puzzle-break-down).
 Moreover, outlandish predictions of future benefits from AI are designed to [mask the real harm](https://www.fastcompany.com/91339834/ai-hype-dark-facts) that AI systems are causing now.
 - Oppose data center construction: GenAI companies are building gigantic data centers across the world to power their systems.
 These consume massive amounts of electricity and water and provide little benefit to the communities affected.
 In countries such as [Chile](https://www.disconnect.blog/p/how-to-stop-a-data-center) and the [USA](https://www.datacenterwatch.org/report), activists have succeeded in blocking these developments through public information and protest.
 Support campaigns against data centers in your area.
 - Digital rights organisation noyb has launched numerous lawsuits against [AI providers](https://noyb.eu/en/project/artificial-intelligence).
 You can become a member to support their work.
+- Tell your friends!
+The more people call out this nonsense, the fast the bubble deflates.

 <a name="how-some">
 ### For social media users